rapidfort/community-images/community_images/mariadb/bitnami/README.md

 ## What is MariaDB?

-> MariaDB is an open source, community-developed SQL database server that is widely in use around the world due to its enterprise features, flexibility, and collaboration with leading tech firms.
+> MariaDB Server is one of the most popular database servers in the world.
+It’s made by the original developers of MySQL and guaranteed to stay open source.
+Notable users include Wikipedia, DBS Bank, and ServiceNow.

 [Overview of MariaDB](https://www.mariadb.com/)